 Top 10 tips for comfortable wedding photographs

-Your wedding photographer is a key decision and will make a huge difference in how your wedding photographs turn out and preserving the memories of the day.
+Your wedding photographer is a key decision and will make a huge difference in how your wedding images turn out and preserving the memories of the day.

 Once you have booked your amazing photographer many people then start to worry about how to pose, not look awkward or how to show their best side, so I’ve put together a few tips to get more natural comfortable wedding photographs.

 Talk to your photographer.

 In the run-up to your wedding day you will have plenty of opportunities to talk with your photographer, tell him/her the kind of pictures you like and what worries you about being in front of the camera.

 Other than organising group shots I find I like to be very unobtrusive.
 One father of the bride who had been observing me all day described me as being like a “ninja sniper”, slipping in and out of the shadows picking people off with my camera.

-That was a bit of an extreme example I find this way of working during the parts of the day that people are interacting makes for very natural and honest images.
+That was a bit of an extreme example but I find this way of working during the parts of the day that people are interacting makes for very natural and honest images.

 Weddings are a one-off occasion and you don’t get a second take so make sure your photographer is clear on what images you want, it is your day, he/she is there to do their best for you.

-Don’t present your body square on to the camera unless you want to look bigger and more imposing, this look can work well for men but is generally not a good look for a woman trying to look feminine and elegant and will not result in flattering wedding photographs.
+Don’t present your body square on to the camera unless you want to look bigger and more imposing.
+This look can work well for men but is generally not a good look for a woman trying to look feminine and elegant.

 Lean towards the camera.